Squishy6094/character-select-coop/API-Docs.md

 A function that returns the current version of the mod in string format

 ## _G.charSelect.is_menu_open()
-A function that returns the either True or False if the Menu is Open or not.
+A function that returns either True or False if the Menu is Open or not.

 ## _G.charSelect.is_options_open()
-A function that returns the either True or False if the Menu Options is Open or not.
+A function that returns either True or False if the Menu Options is Open or not.

 ## _G.charSelect.get_status()
 A function that returns the status of an inputted value relative to the option table